spree/endpoint_base/README.md

     # Create or update the parameter sample.new.
     add_parameter 'sample.new', '...'

-    # Set the notification summary.
-    set_summary 'The order was imported correctly'

     # Return a customized key and value.
     add_value 'my_customized_key', { ... }

-    #return the relevant HTTP status code
+    #return the relevant HTTP status code, and set the notification summary.
-    process_result 200
-  end
+    result 200, 'The order was imported correctly' end

   post '/fail' do
-    # Set the notification summary.
+    #return the relevant HTTP status code, and set the notification summary.
-    set_summary 'The order failed to imported'
+    process_result 500, 'The order failed to imported' end end

-    #return the relevant HTTP status code
-    process_result 500
-  end
-end